-Audit of the Annual Accounts of BTC for 2017-18 revealed a number of deficiencies which are summarised below:
+Audit of the Annual Accounts of BTC for 2018-19 revealed a number of deficiencies which are summarised below:

 - i.
 Form of Accounts followed by BTC for preparing its Annual Accounts was not in conformity with the Form of Accounts prescribed by C&AG for District Councils in 1977. - ii.
 The Annual Accounts of BTC does not show any Capital expenditure while the Appropriation Account of Grant No. 78 shows BTC had incurred substantial expenditure under Capital Outlay. - iii.
 Statement 5 and Statement-6 pertaining to the District Fund provide insufficient information vis-à-vis the prescribed form of accounts indicating lack completeness and comparability with the prescribed Form of Account. - iv.
+Instances of financial transaction neither accounted for in the Annual Accounts nor routed through the PDA was noticed in violation of the provisions of BTC Fund Rules.

-Discrepancy in figures between three sets of records namely, Annual Accounts records of PAG (A&E) and the Treasury were noticed despite being pointed out in the previous Audit Reports.
+v.
+Discrepancy in figures between three sets of records namely, Annual Accounts, records of PAG (A&E) and the Treasury were noticed despite being pointed out in the previous Audit Reports.